 Traffic stop leads to over $800,000 worth of heroin being seized

-COVINGTON- Authorities say a traffic stop on Interstate 10 in Calcasieu Parish led to the arrest of a woman for multiple narcotics and weapons charges.
+CALCASIEU PARISH- Authorities say a traffic stop on Interstate 10 in Calcasieu Parish led to the arrest of a woman on multiple narcotics and weapons charges.

-Louisiana State Police seized over $825,000 in heroin and $9,614 in cash.
+Louisiana State Police seized over $825,000 worth of heroin and $9,614 in cash.
 The suspect was identified as 35-year-old Mai Ly Thuy Johnson.

 Authorities say the investigation began Monday when deputies with the Calcasieu Parish Sheriff's Office conducted a traffic stop on a vehicle driven by 36-year-old Dujuan Jerel Johnson on Interstate 10.